 Over the next few posts I am going to share some of the deepest understandings that I have come to over two decades of study and practice, and they have absolutely changed my life.
 And if you implement them, they will probably change your life too.
-And the first lesson on my list is about raising our expectations.
+The first lesson on my list is about raising our expectations.

 But what may be news to you is that more than anything else, the primary element that is determining your fate is what your own subconscious expectations are for it.
 Yes, I will restate that another way.
 Your expectations largely dictate your vibration.

-* Your expectations about how much money you will have largely determine how much money you will have
+* Your expectations about how much money you will have will largely determine how much money you will have

 * Your expectations about your health largely determine how healthy you will be